tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 The permissions specified for the `signedPermissions` (`sp`) field on the SAS token indicate which operations a client may perform on the resource.

-Permissions can be combined to permit a client to perform multiple operations with the same signature.
-When you construct the SAS, you must include permissions in the order that they appear in the table for the resource type.
-For example, to grant all permissions to a container, the SAS token must specify `sp=rwdl`.
-To grant only read/write permissions, the URI must specify `sp=rw`.
+Permissions can be combined to permit a client to perform multiple operations with the same SAS.
+When you construct the SAS, you must include permissions in the following order:

+`racwdxltmeop`

+Examples of valid permissions settings for a container include `rw`, `rd`, `rl`, `wd`, `wl`, and `rl`.
+Examples of invalid settings include `wr`, `dr`, `lr`, and `dw`.
+Specifying a permission designation more than once is not permitted.

 A service SAS cannot grant access to certain operations: